The First Step

 We want to ensure the information that we provide you with has been of value.

-In general, our appointments book two to three weeks out and are one hour in length.
+In general, our appointments book three to four weeks in advance.
+The consultation is one hour in length, normally.

 Beyond the Consultation